Sheep nutritional requirements when grazing stubble

 Trace elements: copper and selenium

-While trace element deficiencies such as copper and selenium are sometimes a problem, only provide a supplement if symptoms are visible and a deficiency has been diagnosed.
-Supplementation can cause toxicity if not required and may lead to sheep deaths.
+While trace element deficiencies, such as copper and selenium, can be deficient in some areas, it is recommended to only provide a supplement if symptoms are visible and/or a deficiency has been diagnosed.

-Selenium is important for normal muscle function, growth, wool production and reproduction.
+Selenium is important for normal muscle function, growth, wool production, and reproduction.
 Selenium levels can be determined by a blood test or post-mortem liver samples.
-Some vaccines and drenches contain selenium, so always be wary of delivering excessive amounts particularly to young sheep which can result in toxicity and even death.
+Some vaccines and drenches contain selenium, farmers should be wary of delivering excessive amounts particularly to young sheep which can result in toxicity and even death.

 Vitamins

-If concerned about vitamins, a Vitamin A, D and E drench (or injection) will last three months.
+A vitamin A, D and E drench (or injection) will last 3 months.
 Sheep are not likely to overdose on vitamins.
+Management of thiamine (Vitamin B1) deficiency is detailed below.

 Vitamin A is required for eyesight.
 Vitamin D can be obtained from the diet or sunlight exposure and is important for calcium absorption across the gut.
 Vitamin E is important for muscles.